brandur/sorg/content/drafts/sequences-project.md

 hook = "TODO"
 location = "San Francisco"
 published_at = 2019-05-27T21:40:12Z
-title = "Sequences in the Independent Web"
+title = "Sequences: A Project for the Independent Web"
 +++

 I'm visiting Berlin in a few weeks, and am booting a side